DragonRidersUnite/book/src/02-player-movement.md

 ## Checking for Input

-In `tick` we'll check to see if a given input is pressed.
+In `#tick` we'll check to see if a given input is pressed.
 If it is, we'll change the sprite's x and y position accordingly.

 Our ole buddy `args` has a little something known as `args.inputs`.
 This lets us check... inputs!
 Isn't programming nice?
 Most of the time the words used in programming make sense.
 But some of the time, they really don't, and it's a gosh dang nightmare.
-But let's commit right here, right now to trying to name things in a way that's useful.
+Let's commit right here, right now to trying to name things in a way that's useful.
 Okay, you're committed.
 When you name a method `def thingy`, you'll remember this.
-And your ears will ring a little bit and your eyes will get just a little dry and you'll remember that you broke this commitment.
+And your ears will ring a little bit and your eyes will get just a little dry and you'll remember that you broke your commitment.

 Let's make use of `args.inputs`: